THE LIMITS OF THE PHOTOGRAPHIC ACT

 Daily group and individual review sessions will refine the work, culminating in a one-on-one editing session and a final slideshow presentation.
 The goal is to create a series of images that authentically express each participant's relationship with the world within this challenging and immersive context.
 Participants must be ready to photograph intensely throughout the workshop.

 This workshop is designed for advanced photographers looking to deepen their practice and expand their creative approach.
 It does not focus on teaching basic technical skills but rather on strengthening visual storytelling and developing a unique photographic language.
-Digital cameras and laptops are recommended to facilitate image production and editing.
+Digital cameras and laptops are recommended to facilitate image production and editing, however overnight film processing and printing services are available (at additional cost) for those wishing to shoot and edit with analog processes.

 This workshop provides a unique opportunity to immerse oneself in a committed and challenging photographic practice, allowing each participant to redefine their relationship with the image and their ability to narrate the world from an authentic and personal perspective.